AntoninoRando/Grid-Quest/README.md

     The monitor checks the users stats to determine whether the game is indeed hard for new-user, and fairly challenging for experienced users.

-2. **The game shall run smooth**
+2. **The game shall run smooth with no problems**

     The monitor checks the time required to complete the main operations and determines whether the system is updating too slow.
+Moreover, another monitor checks if errors occurred during the execution of some functions.

 3. **The game shall run as long as desired**